-A: We have to say yes, Black bears NOT Grizzly bears.
+A: We have to say yes to black bears – but NOT brown (grizzly) bears.
 Once in a while a bear passes through, and that’s why Cloud 9 Farm honeybees in the valley have an electric fence around them.

 Q: But have bears ever caused a problem for people?

 A: No, no encounters, except from a distance where the bear and human looked at each other from about 400 feet away, then both went their separate ways.

 Here are some precautions we thought ANYBODY should know who hikes in the forest:

 Bear attacks are rare, very rare.
 You are more likely to die in a car accident on the way to your hike.
 You are more likely to get struck by lightning.
 Most bear encounters happen when the bear’s natural behavior of avoidance changes to aggression because:

 - You surprised the bear and you are considered a threat – when hiking alone, you tend to be more quiet and can accidentally sneak up on a bear.
 By hiking in groups and carrying on conversations, you will alert animals to your presence.
 You don’t need to yell, whistle, or ring bells, but don’t be silent.

 - You are considered a threat to young cubs or food – accidentally getting between a bear and her young is a bad situation.
 Whenever you see a bear, assume that there are young around or the bear is feeding.
 Don’t go any closer and keep your eyes open for cubs.

 From the Hiking Dude